elementor/elementor-developers-docs/src/managers/registering-dynamic-tags.md

 # Registering Dynamic Tags

 When you create new [dynamic tags](/dynamic-tags/), you must register them.
-This is done by hooking to the `elementor/dynamic_tags/register_tags` action hook.
+This is done by hooking to the registration hook in the dynamic tags manager and passing a new dynamic tag instance.

 ## Registering New Dynamic Tags